Chapter 4 of 9

 What You Walk Away With

 • A Precise Problem Statement: Using the formula: Persona + Outcome + Obstacle + Root Cause + Consequence.
+Specific enough that your target customer would nod in recognition.

 • A Pain Score: F × S × D, with honest numbers.
+Not the numbers you wish were true—the numbers that actually reflect reality.

 You now know your customer and their pain.
 Next: What's your solution, and why is it better than what already exists?